 Our childhood sculpts us into what we become later on.
 So, it’s safe to say that this is the most important part of our lives.
 I remember when I was little, I used to play Hide and Seek, play on my Terminator Game Console, read adventure books, and watch TV; this is what it meant to me.
 But nowadays, children are much more different.
 They now have tablet PCs , state-of-the-art laptops and lightning-fast computers, a far cry from our Intel 386 computers with black and white monitors.

 With all this technology, many child psychologists are saying that children lose the ability to interact and make friends.
 They might be wrong, but as long as we have the technology to teach our kids lots of stuff in a manner that they enjoy, why should we not use it?
-Smartphones are getting smarter by the day, tablets are increasingly overtaking laptop sales (I hope the day never comes when I will have to buy a tablet) and it’s safe to say that they will become the replacement of books and spelling cards.
+Smartphones are getting smarter by the day, tablets are increasingly overtaking laptop sales (I hope the day never comes when I will have to buy a tablet), and it’s safe to say that they will become the replacement for books and spelling cards.

 What can kids learn from tablets and smartphones?

 Well, for Android users, the Google Play Market provides lots of apps that your kids might find very amusing but, at the same time, help them learn.
 With colorful graphics and attractive noises, kids cannot resist the temptation of playing a few games.
 So, stick around and see the best apps for your children to play with.

 Top 10 Kids Apps

 The famous children’s tale is told like never before.
 With interactive scenarios that kids can interact with, songs, and mini-games, perfect for having fun.
 Also, by playing this fun game, they can learn useful facts, and the best part: they do it with pleasure.

 The Tangram game was a favorite for kids of all ages.
 And now, it’s available on your Android device.
 Teach your kids to recognize shapes and put them together to create images and sceneries.
 This game will enhance their creativity in a fun way that they will enjoy.